acceleratescience/acceleratescience.github.io/_posts/2022-10-14-quantum-computing-and-machine-learning-for-science.md

   necessarily have a scientific rendition, utilising quantum computing to achieve breakthroughs in scientific problems could pave a way for demonstrating quantum supremacy itself.
-author: Challenger Mishra and Subhuman Roy Moulik
+author: Challenger Mishra and Subhayan Roy Moulik
 date: October 14, 2022 4:56 PM
 categories:
   - machine-learning